oscarwallnoefer/oscarwallnoefer/README.md

   + **Gastrotricha** - The Arctic University of Norway (Tromsø, PI: B. Fromm) and University of Modena and Reggio Emilia (Italy, PI: A. Todaro)

 ## Curriculum Vitae
-About my path: in the `cvbox` repo I upload constantly the updated version of my cv.
+About my path: in the `cvBox` repo I upload constantly the updated version of my cv.